gnachman/iterm2-website/source/_includes/3.4/documentation-escape-codes.md

 This command may be sent after `FTCS_COMMAND_START` to indicate that a command was aborted.
 All state associated with the preceding prompt and the command until its receipt will be deleted.
 Either form is accepted for an abort.
-If the Ps argument is provided to an abort it will be ignored.
+If the `[Ps]` argument is provided to an abort it will be ignored.

 If this command is sent after `FTCS_COMMAND_EXECUTED`, then it indicates the end of command prompt.
-Ps is the command's exit status, a number in the range 0-255 represented as one or more ASCII decimal digits.
+Only the first form with `[Ps]` should be used in this case. `[Ps]` is the command's exit status, a number in the range 0-255 represented as one or more ASCII decimal digits.
 A status of 0 is considered "success" and nonzero indicates "failure."
 The terminal may choose to indicate this visually.